Achilles Tendon Rupture

 Continuing Education Activity

 Achilles tendon rupture is the most common tendon rupture in the lower extremity.
 The injury most commonly occurs in adults in their third to fifth decade of life.
-Acute ruptures often present with sudden onset of pain associated with a "snapping" or audible "pop" heard at the site of injury.
+Acute ruptures often present with sudden onset of pain associated with a "snapping" or audible "pop" heard at the injury site.
 Patients may describe a sensation similar to being kicked in the lower leg.
 Achilles tendon rupture causes significant pain and disability.
-This activity reviews the etiology, presentation, evaluation, and management of Achilles tendon rupture and examines the role of the interprofessional team in managing it.
+This activity reviews the etiology, presentation, evaluation, and management of Achilles tendon rupture and examines the role of the interprofessional team in managing the condition.

 Objectives: